metaodi/openerz/csv/README.md

     - `A`, `B`, `C`
 3. `zip`, sometimes a zip code is given
     - `8038`
+4. `station`, if the collection only happens at a specific station
-4. `date`, date of the collection
+5. `col_date`, date of the collection
     - ISO 8601 date, YYYY-MM-DD
-5. `type`, the type of waste collection
+6. `waste_type`, the type of waste collection
     - `paper`
     - `cardboard`
     - `waste`